maseurodrigo/SolTrack/README.md

 ### Querying a Wallet Address

-To track a wallet, enter the wallet address in the input field on the dashboard and click "Track Wallet."
+To track a wallet, enter the wallet address in the input field on the dashboard and click "Track Wallet".
+The wallet's balance will be displayed and updated in real-time based on Solana transactions.

 ### Optional Features